-- 412 HTTP/1.1 [rfc2068] is the transport layer for this protocol. - The operation layer has been designed with the assumption that the transport layer contains the following information: - the URI of the target job or printer operation - the total length of the data in the operation layer, either as a single length or as a sequence of chunks each with a length. - 416 It is REQUIRED that a printer implementation support HTTP over the IANA assigned Well Known Port 631 (the IPP default - 417 port), though a printer implementation may support HTTP over some other port as well.-In addition, a printer may have to - 418 support another port for privacy (See Section 5 "Security Considerations"). - 419 Note: even though port 631 is the IPP default, port 80 remains the default for an HTTP URI.
-Thus a URI for a printer using port - 420 631 MUST contain an explicit port, e.g. "http://forest:631/pinetree".
-An HTTP URI for IPP with no explicit port implicitly - 421 reference port 80, which is consistent with the rules for HTTP/1.1.
-Each HTTP operation MUST use the POST method where the - request-URI is the object target of the operation, and where the "Content-Type" of the message-body in each request and - 423 response MUST be "application/ipp".
-The message-body MUST contain the operation layer and MUST have the syntax - described in section 3.2 "Syntax of Encoding".
-A client implementation MUST adhere to the rules for a client described for - 425 HTTP1.1 [rfc2068] .
-A printer (server) implementation MUST adhere the rules for an origin server described for HTTP1.1 - 426 [rfc2068]-. - 427 An IPP server sends a response for each request that it receives.
-If an IPP server detects an error, it MAY send a response before - it has read the entire request.
+402 HTTP/1.1 [rfc2068] is the transport layer for this protocol.

+- The operation layer has been designed with the assumption that the transport layer contains the following information: - the URI of the target job or printer operation - the total length of the data in the operation layer, either as a single length or as a sequence of chunks each with a length. - It is REQUIRED that a printer implementation support HTTP over the IANA assigned Well Known Port 631 (the IPP default port), though a printer implementation may support HTTP over some other port as well. - Each HTTP operation MUST use the POST method where the request-URI is the object target of the operation, and where the - 409 "Content-Type" of the message-body in each request and response MUST be "application/ipp".
+The message-body MUST - 410 contain the operation layer and MUST have the syntax described in section 3.2 "Syntax of Encoding".
+A client implementation - 411 MUST adhere to the rules for a client described for HTTP1.1 [rfc2068] .
+A printer (server) implementation MUST adhere the - rules for an origin server described for HTTP1.1 [rfc2068]. - An IPP server sends a response for each request that it receives.
+If an IPP server detects an error, it MAY send a response before - 414 it has read the entire request.
 If the HTTP layer of the IPP server completes processing the HTTP headers successfully, it MAY - send an intermediate response, such as "100 Continue", with no IPP data before sending the IPP response.
 A client MUST - expect such a variety of responses from an IPP server.
-For further information on HTTP/1.1, consult the HTTP documents - 431 [rfc2068].
+For further information on HTTP/1.1, consult the HTTP documents - 417 [rfc2068].

-- 432 An HTTP server MUST support chunking for IPP requests, and an IPP client MUST support chunking for IPP responses - 433 according to HTTP/1.1[rfc2068].
-Note: this rule causes a conflict with non-compliant implementations of HTTP/1.1 that don't - 434 support chunking for POST methods, and this rule may cause a conflict with non-compliant implementations of HTTP/1.1 that - 435 don't support chunking for CGI scripts
+- An HTTP server MUST support chunking for IPP requests, and an IPP client MUST support chunking for IPP responses - according to HTTP/1.1[rfc2068].
+Note: this rule causes a conflict with non-compliant implementations of HTTP/1.1 that don't - support chunking for POST methods, and this rule may cause a conflict with non-compliant implementations of HTTP/1.1 that - don't support chunking for CGI scripts